… offered with kindness and skill.

-- Somatic Experiencing: settle, connect, come back to yourself
+- Somatic Experiencing: find your way from trauma and stress back to yourself

 - Remote Bodywork: support and relief through your sense of touch